-The Administration on Aging (AOA) provides information on a variety of community-based programs aimed at meeting the needs of older Americans.
-The AOA can help direct you to a variety of health related services, including:
+The Administration for Community Living (ACL) provides information on a variety of community-based programs aimed at meeting the needs of older Americans.
+The ACL can help direct you to a variety of health related services, including:

-Home healthcare—Home healthcare is an alternative to hospitalization or nursing home care for patients who do not need around-the-clock supervision.
+- Home healthcare—Home healthcare is an alternative to hospitalization or nursing home care for patients who do not need around-the-clock supervision.
 Additional information can be obtained from the National Association for Home Care and Hospice and the Visiting Nurse Associations of America.

 - State Health Insurance Counseling and Assistance Programs (SHIP)—SHIP programs have counselors in every state who provide free one-on-one help for Medicare beneficiaries with Medicare question or problems.